*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Long Jing Green Tea is a Chinese green tea that is produced in the Longjing Village in the Zhejiang Province in Eastern China(source).
 It is considered one of the famous Chinese teas and is among the most popular green teas in the entire country.

-Dragon well green tea is often counterfeited because it is a quite expensive variety of green tea.
+Dragon well green tea is often counterfeited because it is quite an expensive variety of green tea.
 It can often be tough to tell the difference between fake and real dragon well tea just by looking at it.

 How To Make Dragon Well Green Tea

 Dragon well green tea can be a little bit fickle, Like many other green teas.
 Green teas, in particular, are very easy to burn if your water temperature is too high and the flavor can be affected by a variety of things.

 To hear some tips to keep in mind when crafting your cup of dragon well tea.
 This will help give you the best flavor every time you go to make a cup.

 Use Good Quality Water For Your Long Jing Tea

 You always want to start your cup of dragon well tea with the best possible water that you can.
 For most people, this means choosing good quality bottled water or using filtered tap water.
 Either of these choices will give you well-balanced water to steep your tea in and won’t affect the flavor too much one way or the other.